bitovi/hatchify/doc/next-steps/customizing-your-list.md

   </TodoList>
   ```

-And that's all there is to it.
+And that's all there is to it!
 Next, lets explore `Column`, which offers a lot more customization.

 ✏️ Before you proceed, post some seed data to your database.
 You can use the snippet from the [Seeding Data section in the Hatchify getting started guide](../../README.md#seeding-data) to do this.